-Thanks to the amazing efforts of our supporters and volunteers, we’ve been able to deliver enough food to create almost one million meals to frontline charities in just ten weeks.
+Thanks to the amazing efforts of our supporters and volunteers as we’re ramping up in response to lockdown.
+Accordingly, FareShare is delivering enough food to create almost 1 million meals to frontline charities in just 10 weeks.

-Last year we delivered over 1,268 tonnes of in-date surplus food to 250 charities, including school breakfast clubs, food banks and community centres – enough to create an incredible three million meals.
+Last year we delivered over 1,268 tonnes of in-date surplus food to 250 charities.
+These include school breakfast clubs, food banks and community centres – enough to create an incredible 3 million meals.
 We set out to match that this year, but the coronavirus pandemic has forced us to ramp things up even further.
 Since the lockdown came into effect, we’ve already delivered 397 tonnes of food – enough to create 938,524 meals.

-Demand for our food has sky-rocketed during the lockdown – we estimate as many as 51,000 people are now accessing our food each week.
-As well as fresh food, we’ve been supplying packets and tins to help charities, local authorities and other organisations create food parcels for those who are vulnerable or self-isolating.
+Demand for our food has sky-rocketed during the lockdown.
+We estimate as many as 51,000 people are now accessing our food each week.
+As well as fresh food, we’ve been supplying packets and tins.
+All to help charities, local authorities and other organisations create food parcels for those who are vulnerable or self-isolating.

 One of these is Poplar Street Primary in Tameside, which normally uses FareShare food for breakfast and after school clubs but has been delivering food parcels to families.

 “Schools might have closed through the lockdown, but in many respects our partnership with FareShare enables Poplar Street Primary to become a different kind of community hub.
 Without FareShare, there would be hardship and hunger on a scale that we’ve probably never experienced in our communities, but through our partnership we’re able to reach our community, providing families with a weekly food delivery which stops them from having to go out to the shops and spend money they really can’t afford.”